 This Bill is not only unnecessary; it is undemocratic and undermines critical civil and political rights.

-I'm asking you, as my local member, to do everything in your power to withdraw this dangerous attack on my right to peacefully protest.
+I'm asking you, as my local member, to do everything in your power to withdraw this dangerous attack on my right to peacefully protest, by repealing these new laws.

 [Your name and postcode]